-(1) These values were determined by using the market value of our common stock on The New York Stock Exchange at the time of exercise less the option exercise price, without regard to cash or shares withheld for income tax purposes.

-(2) These values were determined by using the average of the high and low prices of our common stock on The New York Stock Exchange on such vesting dates, without regard to cash or shares withheld for income tax purposes.
-For Messrs.
-Robertson, Stafeil and Ziparo, amounts include the early 2016 settlement of the October 2012 PSUs which paid out at target.
-For Mr. Stafeil, the award granted in October 2012 was designed to cover awards that would have been made in each of 2013, 2014 and 2015.
+- (1) These values were determined by using the market value of our common stock on Nasdaq at the time of exercise less the option exercise price, without regard to cash or shares withheld for income tax purposes. - (2) These values were determined by using the average of the high and low prices of our common stock on Nasdaq on such vesting dates, without regard to cash or shares withheld for income tax purposes.